2-min scorecardSee what your manual month-end close is actually costing you

 What about Epicor's multi-company structure?

 Go Fig tags every row with the Epicor Company ID and Plant, and handles intercompany transactions explicitly.
 You can build a single consolidated P&L, an entity-specific view, or a plant-level contribution report without rewriting the source query.
-Consolidation eliminations are handled as a Go Fig flow rather than baked into the connector.
+Consolidation eliminations are handled as a Go Fig workflow rather than baked into the connector.

 How current is the Epicor data inside Go Fig?